McHenry Turns 175

 This year marks McHenry’s 175th birthday — a milestone by any stretch of the imagination.
-The city is celebrating all year long with community events, books and other special gatherings.

 Everyone loves a party.
 Have you ever planned a party celebrating 175 years and invited more than 24,000 people?
 For McHenry’s 175th birthday, that was the monumental task taken on as the committee met at the McHenry Chamber of Commerce office and began to plan the celebration of the founding of the city.
 With a committee that included members of the chamber, city administrators, members of the local historical societies, local community organizations and interested citizens, the plans for McHenry’s birthday became a reality.

 May 10, 1836 is considered the official birth of McHenry, for it was then that the first recognized settler, Christy Wheeler, made his home near the banks of the Fox River in the area that was to become Riverside Drive.
 Wheeler was the first merchant, postmaster and physician to practice in McHenry even though he lacked formal medical training.

 In 1836, McHenry also became the county seat for the newly formed McHenry County, a title it retained until the state legislature of 1842-1843 separated the county into present-day McHenry and Lake counties and the county seat was moved to Centerville — today known as Woodstock.